BlockHub/PayoutScriptArk/README.md

 nano /tmp/payoutscriptark.log
 ```

 Check the logs.
-Txparametererros are fine.
-They are produced when a voter's balance is below the threshold, or if he has had a payout recently
-the sender then skips these until they have accumulated enough Ark.
+TxParameterErrors are fine.
+They are produced when a voter's balance is below the threshold, or if he has had a payout recently the sender then skips these until they have accumulated enough Ark.

 If you are okay with the numbers and everything looks good, you can enter your passhrase: